 Building your First Report

 Building a report in Flows takes just a few clicks, and results arrive in seconds.
 Let's build a simple report together.
-Continuing the B2B messaging example, imagine you wanted to answer the following question:
+Using a B2B messaging example, imagine you wanted to answer the following question:

 What are the top paths leading Chrome users from Landing Page to Sign Up?